Rainstripes/Vice-NixOS/README.md

 <p>
-  # CONFIG REQUIREMENTS AND SPECIFICATIONS
+  # CONFIG REQUIREMENTS AND SPECIFICATIONS\n
 I believe this only works if your systemwide config has `boot.kernelPackages = pkgs.linuxPackages`, and not `boot.kernelPackages = pkgs.linuxPackages_latest` Besides that,

 </p>